This post may contain affiliate links. Read my full disclosure here

 Finding inexpensive meals for large groups can be a rather daunting task.

 The more mouths you have to feed, the more you have to buy, prep, and cook.
 Feeding a large family on a tight budget can be difficult, but it isn’t impossible.
 I’m sharing some dirt cheap meals that you can make in your own home to prepare for your family.

-Whether you are trying to stretch an entire monthly allotment of food stamps or have no money to eat and are trying to squeeze the most out of the pocket change left in your wallet, you’re sure to find a few ideas in this list below!
+Whether you are trying to stretch an entire monthly allotment of food stamps or have no money to eat and are trying to squeeze the most out of the pocket change left in your wallet, you’re sure to find a few ideas for extremely cheap meals in this list below!

 Spaghetti is a staple cheap food that is used a lot!
 You can make it as basic as a can of sauce and a package of noodles, and with both of those items being available at your local Dollar Tree, you can feed your family for $2.

 Placing your family’s favorite chili over the top of spaghetti (or any kind of noodle) is a very filling and delicious meal.
 Adding hotdogs can make it fun and turn it into a completely new dish.

 Pancakes are a great cheap meal idea.
 Kids (and adults) love to eat a full breakfast for dinner!
 Not only that but pancakes are incredibly versatile.
 You can make them flourless with just two bananas and an egg- that’s crazy!